CNX Sustainable Business Model

 Low Methane Intensity

 The Appalachian Basin is the lowest methane emission intensity basin in the United States, and CNX is a leader in driving meaningful methane emission reductions in the basin.
-We have made significant reductions since 2020 and have aggressive goals to further reduce our intensity—even as we expand our operational footprint.
+We have made significant reductions since 2020 and intend to continue our methane management initiatives—even as we expand our operational footprint.
 Executive compensation is tied to methane reduction targets and has been since 2021.
 CNX uses cutting-edge data management tools and technology to further these efforts along with a collaborative Emission Reduction Task Force including members from operational, environmental, engineering, and data management teams.
 Furthermore, we capture waste methane from other industries—far more than we emit in our own operations—for processing, compression, and transport to market.

 Unsubsidized Levelized